Ready to say goodbye to debt for good? Learn More

 How To Stop a Garnishment in Florida

-Unless you qualify for a head of household exemption, your options to stop a garnishment under Florida wage garnishment law aren't good.
+Unless you qualify for a head of household exemption, you won't have many options to stop a garnishment.
 You could pay the total amount of the debt you owe, keep your income under $217.50 per week, or let the garnishment continue until the debt is paid.

 Are There Any Resources for People Facing Wage Garnishment in Florida?